orangehill/bootstrap-session-timeout/README.md

 Custom callback you can use instead of redirecting the user to `redirUrl`.
 Takes options object as the only argument.

+**anyActionHidesModal**

+Type: `Boolean`

+Default: `false`

+Optional callback to make the Bootsrap warning dialog/Modal hide on any action.
+WARNING: If set to true, accessibility technology users will have less than optimal experience.

 ## Examples

 You can play around with the examples in the `/examples` directory.